turingschool/curriculum-site/module2/projects/coupon-codes-api/evaluation.md

 ### Feature Delivery

-* Exceeds Expectations: Project completes all requirements and at least one extensions.
+* Exceeds Expectations: Project completes all requirements and at least one extension.
 * Meets Expectations: Project completes all requirements.
 Postman tests pass, and FE functions correctly when wired up to API.
 * Approaching Expectations: Project fails to complete 1 - 2 required endpoints
 * Below Expectations: Project fails to complete more than 3 or more endpoints

-### Project Management
+### Technical Presentation

-* Exceeds Expectations: GitHub Project Board is fully up to date in all checkins and the evaluation.
-Live presentation is prepared with visuals, a logical flow, and distributed talking points.
-Students complete all requirements in "Meets Expectations" as well
+* Exceeds Expectations: The student has a well organized presentation that addresses each point directly, uses technical vocabulary correctly throughout the presentation, and can speak to the iterations of their progress on complex queries using visuals.
-* Meets Expectations: Students use GitHub projects or similar tool to track all project tasks.
-Project board is mostly up to date in all checkins, and fully up to date in evaluation.
-Students participate in meaningful code review and it's visible through PR comments or live meetings (students can speak to one of these meetings).
-Live presentation is prepared, and follows a logical flow.
-All group members participate, but maybe with some instructor prompting.
+* Meets Expectations: Student has a well-organized presentation that addresses each presentation point directly, and can speak to how they arrived at their solutions to the complex, logic-heavy user stories.
-* Approaching Expectations: Project board is not utilized, or not up to date at evaluation.
-Evidence of meaningful code revision is minimal.
-Presentation is disorganized, and not all members participate (note: individual team members can receive different scores for this section)
+* Approaching Expectations: Student presents their code and is able to talk about 3 of the presentation points, but does not speak to how they arrived at complex solutions in their code.
-* Below Expectations: GitHub Projects is not utilized.
-No evidence of code review.
-Unprepared presentation that doesn't cover all topics listed above.
+* Below Expectations: Student is unprepared for the presentation and requires prompts from the instructor to talk about the code.

 ### Test Driven Development